CCE on 2, Tyler Haynes Commons 201

 Director, Richmond Families Initiative and University of Richmond Downtown Program

-Kimberly Dean, director of the Richmond Families Initiative (RFI) and UR Downtown Program, earned a B.S. in psychology with a minor in women's studies from the University of Richmond, where she also participated as a Bonner and CIGNA Scholar.
+Kimberly Dean, director of the Richmond Families Initiative (RFI) and UR Downtown Program, earned a B.S. in psychology with a minor in women's studies from the University of Richmond, where she also was a Bonner and CIGNA Scholar and past president of Women Involved in Living and Learning (WILL).
 She earned an M.Ed. in social foundations from the University of Virginia's Curry School.
 Dean joined the CCE in July 2007 as the director of the Bonner Scholars Program before assuming her current position as director of RFI and URD in February 2011.

 Before joining the CCE staff, Dean was director of programs at Partnership for the Future (PFF), a Richmond-based nonprofit focusing on college access and transition.
-Dean is also a former trainer with Virginia Mentoring Project.
-She currently serves as a board of directors member with Virginia College Access Network and a member of the advisory board of the University's Women Involved in Living and Learning program and the Carole Weinstein International Center steering committee.
+Dean is also a former trainer with Virginia Mentoring Partnership and past board of directors member with Virginia College Access Network.
+Dean is a member of the WILL advisory board and the Carole Weinstein International Center steering committee.

 Educational Programming Coordinator, University of Richmond Downtown